dqrobotics/matlab/README.md

 ## Contributing

 Contributing to **dqrobotics-matlab** follows the [same criteria](https://github.com/dqrobotics/.github/blob/master/profile/README.md#contributing) as for other parts of DQ Robotics.
+More information about the procedures for contributing can be found [here](https://github.com/dqrobotics/matlab/blob/master/CONTRIBUTING.md).